-The approximate price of a pedigree puppy from Odindisa is from $3000.
+The approximate price of a pedigree puppy from Odindisa is from $3500.
 Prices do not vary across a litter for puppies that are prospective for show, sport or companions, as all puppies are invested in equally.

 These dogs rarely meet people who don’t immediately fall in love with their endearing quirks and personalities, and they are more than happy to love them back.

 They can be vocal, and their intelligence may have a stubborn edge, so they are not suitable for everyone who is not up for the challenge.
+They are a dog best left to people with experience owning energetic pets and are not ideal as someone's first dog.

 Height: